offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

             '-->*-->*-->*-->*-->*                                  '------------------>*
 ```

-At a high-level, the algorithm for building an edge collapsed trie is more-or-less the same as building a standard trie.
+At a high-level, the algorithm for building an edge merged trie is more-or-less the same as building a standard trie.
 Add sequences to the trie one at a time, forking where deviations occur.
 However, in this case forking happens by breaking an existing edge in two.

 ```{svgbob}
 * "Add ration"